The Importance of Transplanting Tomatoes

 We’ve watched them grow up from seeds, smiling at them once they broke the soil surface, giving them the best growing conditions available.

-Maybe you’ve even talked to them giving encouragement as new leaf buds appear, adjusting the grow lights first to the right and then to the left trying to maximize the leaf exposure to the artificial rays.
+Maybe you’ve even talked to them, giving encouragement as new leaf buds appear, adjusting the grow lights first to the right and then to the left, trying to maximize the leaf exposure to the artificial rays.

 But now, they seem to be languishing.

-Or like me, you dropped two seeds into a planting hole and both seeds germinated.
+Or, like me, you dropped two seeds into a planting hole, and both seeds germinated.

-Whatever the case, reduced growth rates, crowded root conditions, double plantings, leaves fighting each other for light.
+Whatever the case, reduced growth rates, crowded root conditions, double plantings, and leaves fighting each other for light.
 Eventually, we need to transplant our seedlings, whether they be tomatoes, peppers, or any other seed start.

-My tomato seeds were planted three seeds to a faux Solo cup.
+My tomato seeds were planted three seeds in a faux Solo cup.
 The top area of a 16-oz plastic cup is about 11 square inches.

 So three plants in one container is a bit too much.
-I knew this going in and planned on transplanting them so only one plant is growing in a cup.
+I knew this going in and planned on transplanting them, so only one plant is growing in a cup.